-For the sake of comparison, consider an investor with preferences represented by a utility function of the type proposed by Kreps and Porteus (1978), Epstein and Zin (1989) and Duffie and Epstein (1992) with unitary elasticity of intertemporal substitution.
-Suppose that the investor's belief is given by the baseline model of section 3.1 evaluated at the point estimates.
-Borovička et al. (2011) show that the associated (nominal) stochastic discount factor S_t^{RU} can be written as where \widetilde{M}t is a multiplicative martingale following
+For the sake of comparison, consider an investor with preferences represented by a utility function of the type proposed by Kreps and Porteus (1978), Epstein and Zin (1989) and Duffie and Epstein (1992) with unitary elasticity of intertemporal substitution and risk aversion parameter γ .
+Suppose that the investor's belief is given by the baseline model of Section 3.1 evaluated at the point estimates.
+The behavior of this investor is observationally equivalent with a robust decision maker of Hansen and Sargent (2001), i.e., an agent with a scalar twisting function.
+In particular, one can establish the following relationship between the risk aversion parameter γ and the constant term of ξ :